Púca: Agricultural traditions

 Certain agricultural traditions surround the púca.
 It is a creature associated with Samhain, a Goidelic harvest festival, when the last of the crops are brought in.
 Anything remaining in the fields is considered "puka", or fairy-blasted, and hence inedible.
 In some locales, reapers leave a small share of the crop, the "púca's share", to placate the hungry creature.
 Nonetheless, 1 November is the púca's day, and the one day of the year when it can be expected to behave civilly.

 At the beginning of November, the púca was known—in some locales—to either defecate or spit on the wild fruits rendering them inedible and unsafe thenceforth.

 Regional variations

 In some regions, the púca is spoken of with considerably more respect than fear; if treated with deference, it may actually be beneficial to those who encounter it.
 The púca is a creature of the mountains and hills, and in those regions there are stories of it appearing on November Day and providing prophecies and warnings to those who consult it.

 In some parts of County Down, the púca is manifested as a short, disfigured goblin who demands a share of the harvest; in County Laois, it appears as a monstrous bogeyman, while in Waterford and Wexford the púca appears as an eagle with a huge wingspan and in Roscommon as a black goat.

 Art and popular culture

-Literature and film

-Shakespeare's 1595 play A Midsummer Night's Dream features the character "Robin Goodfellow," who is also called "sweet Puck," a version of the púca.
+William Shakespeare's 1595 play A Midsummer Night's Dream features the character "Robin Goodfellow," who is also called "sweet Puck," a version of the púca.

-In Sheridan Le Fanu's 1861 novel Ultor De Lacey: A Legend of Cappercullen, the children encounter a Phooka's tower.
-The title character in his short story "The White Cat of Drumgunniol" (1870) is a phooka in the shape of a cat.

-One of the primary characters of Flann O'Brien's 1939 debut novel At Swim-Two-Birds is the Pooka MacPhellimey, who can change his appearance by smoking from a magic pipe.

-The title character in the 1944 stage play Harvey, later adapted into a 1950 film starring James Stewart, is a six-foot, three-and-a-half-inch (1.92 m) tall rabbit, who is referred to as a "pooka".

-A pooka appears in the 1959 Disney film Darby O'Gill and the Little People, in the form of a horse, looking ordinary at first, but revealing its true colors quite literally by its hide changing colors.
-It knocks the title character Darby down a well into a cavern full of leprechauns within the hill Knocknasheega, and later leads his daughter Katie up the same hill, causing her to become mortally wounded when she falls from a cliff.

-Piers Anthony's novel Crewel Lye: A Caustic Yarn (1984) features Pook the Pooka, a ghost horse with chains, as the mount of Jordan the Barbarian.
-Pook's daughter Peek shows up in subsequent books.